-I have been lucky enough to visit a few different Dutch saunas in my time here.
-I have to say these places are amazing.
-They are normally set on their own grounds with beautifully appointed changing areas (mixed of course).
-You’ll find a huge variety of swimming pools, steam rooms, jacuzzis, and of course, saunas (finish, infrared, salt, Asian, four elements, Himalayan, etc).
-They also normally have these ‘relax rooms’ equipped with full-size beds and blankets that you can just go and take a nap on.
+I have been lucky enough to visit a few different Dutch saunas during my time here.
+I have to say, these places are amazing. 🧖♀️ You’ll find a huge variety of swimming pools, steam rooms, jacuzzis, and of course, saunas.

 And the best bit, you are all sitting around munching on your goodies in your bathrobe.
 No need to get changed!
 Just imagine biting into your portion of bitterballen knowing your own bitterballen are hanging free.
 Win-Win!

 No need to worry about voyeurs and weirdoes who secretly try to film you lying back legs akimbo (please don’t do this!!) in the sauna.
 There is a strict no mobile phones and cameras allowed policy, which they will enforce.